roboturnerdev/trainer-api/README.md

 A friend showed me a job interview question to create a RESTful API with a few endpoints.

-I have attempted to recreate that in JavaScript.
+I have attempted to recreate that in JavaScript with Express, Node.js, and a cool in-memory db called loki-js mixed with json validation from ajv.

 TO RUN:

-cd to root directory of trainer-api/app.js
+cd to root directory of the project

 run these two lines: